 Those individuals who are handicapped will be given every opportunity to earn a rating and qualify for a job, too.
-The Americans With Disabilities Act specified non- discrimination in hiring practices between handicapped and non-handicapped individuals.
+The Americans With Disabilities Act specified non-discrimination in hiring practices between handicapped and non-handicapped individuals.
 Audio tests will be administered for the blind, an interpreter provided for deaf applicants, and so forth.

 Veterans will also be given preferential treatment through increased rating points.

-Extra points above and beyond what the individual scores will be given for a Purple Heart, a service-related disability and honorable discharges.
-Widows of veterans will also be eligible for extra points.
+Extra points above and beyond what the individual scores will be given for a Purple also be eligible for extra points.
 There are some restrictions but most veterans get some additional assistance in the hiring process.